Physical Examination and Health Assessment - Canadian, 3rd Edition

 UNIT 4: INTEGRATION OF THE HEALTH ASSESSMENT 28.
 The Complete Health Assessment: Putting It All Together 29.
 Bedside Assessment of the Hospitalized Patient 30.
 Pregnancy 31.
 Functional Assessment of the Older Adult

-Carolyn Jarvis, PhD, APN, CNP, Professor, School of Nursing, Illinois Wesleyan University; Nurse Practitioner, Community Health Care Clinic, Bloomington, Illinois, Annette J. Browne, PhD, RN, Professor and Distinguished University Scholar, School of Nursing, University of British Columbia, Vancouver, BC, June MacDonald-Jenkins, RN, BScN, MSc, Sr. Dean Faculty of Social and Community Services
+Carolyn Jarvis, PhD, APN, CNP, Professor, School of Nursing, Illinois Wesleyan University; Nurse Practitioner, Community Health Care Clinic, Bloomington, Illinois, Annette J. Browne, RN, PhD, FCAHS, Professor and Distinguished University Scholar ,Associate Director, Graduate Programs School of Nursing University of British Columbia Vancouver, BC, June MacDonald-Jenkins, RN, BScN, MSc, Sr. Dean Faculty of Social and Community Services

 Principal, Lakeshore Campus